Dee D. Jackson: Career

 Simultaneously performing live and working for other artists as a backing vocalist, Jackson's first single, "Man of a Man" (1977), was released to sales of only a few thousand copies and did not garner the public's attention.
 It was at this time that she began work on the space disco concept album Cosmic Curves (1978) in the recording studio; the launch of the album was preceded by the release of its lead single, "Automatic Lover" (1977), which became her greatest critical and commercial success and sold an estimated six to eight million copies across Europe, including peaking at No. 4 on the UK Singles Chart and No. 5 in Germany.
 In Brazil, the success was such that the Brazilian media produced its own version of Dee D. Jackson, an impostor performer introduced as "D. Dee Jackson" (played by Regina Shakti) performed to the real Jackson's song during the height of her commercial success.
 Jackson was upset to discover, upon the song's release, that she was not credited for writing the chorus (Gary and Patty Unwin took full credit for her contributions, and as such she did not receive songwriting royalties for the single for years.

 Jackson's subsequent singles - "Meteor Man", "Which Way Is Up", "Fireball", "S.O.S.
 (Love to the Rescue)" and "Thunder and Lightning" - received modest airplay but failed to attract the commercial attention of her biggest hit, just as did the sales of her second studio album, Thunder & Lightning (1980), were less remarkable in comparison to Cosmic Curves.
 After months of exhaustively traveling in promotion of her work, including television appearances across much of Europe, Jackson briefly moved to Los Angeles for several months before relocating to Italy, where an additional string of Italo disco and space disco singles were released to limited success.
 She established a recording studio in Rome and spent much of the remainder of her career as a production and writing assistant for other artists.
 A third album, Blame It on the Rain (1992), was completed but withdrawn from the market due to disagreements with the distributor.
 She continues to write and produce songs for other musicians (ex.
 Nylon Moon), and resides in Turin with her son Norman.

-Of her entire discography, Jackson's favorite release is the space disco single "Moonlight Starlight".
+Of her entire discography, Jackson's favourite release is the space disco single "Moonlight Starlight".